robbie-webbe/stonks_alerts/README.md

 Observations for the period from 01/07/2023 - present

+No. observations with sources detected (total observations) : 83 (87)

-No. observations with alerts (total observations) :		27  (84)
+No. observations with alerts (total observations with alerts) :		33  (83)

-No. true detection alerts (total alerts):   24  (56)
+No. true detection alerts (total alerts):   29  (67)

-No. true detections of further interest (total true detection alerts):   16   (24)
+No. true detections of further interest (total true detection alerts):   17   (29)

-No. true detections of interest which could benefit from future monitoring:    10      (16)
+No. true detections of interest which could benefit from future monitoring:    11      (17)

 ### Individual Observation Analysis

+**0886090501**
++ Source 104 - False detection.
+Artefact in image (reflection ring)
++ Source 109 - False detection.
+Artefact in image (reflection ring)

++ Source 141 - True source.
+PN.
+Screenshot, lightcurve and spectra created.
+    * First X-ray Detection?
+Y. SIMBAD?
+N.
+    * Also in XMM 0886101301 src 179 and 0932201101 src 336 without alerts
+    * Nearest Gaia 4069056830905984640 4.6".
+X-ray pos error 1.54".
+    * Possible distance 2.83kpc.
+    * Fit to spec with nH 5.25 x 10^18 and power law 1.39.
+    * Est luminosity 8.6 x 10^33 erg/s at 2.83kpc, or 6.07 x 10^34 erg/s at 7.5kpc
+    * No exceptional features for further interest.

++ Source 166 - True source.
+M2.
+Screenshot, lightcurve and spectra created.
+    * First X-ray Detection?
+Y. SIMBAD?
+N.
+    * Nearest Gaia 4069056586083083776 4.4".
+X-ray pos error 2.13".
+    * Possible distance 1.54kpc.
+    * Fit to spec with nH 53.18 x 10^22 and power law 2.88.
+    * Est luminosity 4.5 x 10^31 erg/s at 1.54kpc, or 1.07 x 10^33 erg/s at 7.5kpc
+    * No exceptional features for further interest.

 **0886090801**
 + **Source 1** - True source.
 PN.
 Screenshot, lightcurve, and spectra created.